jaymeklein/jaymeklein/README.md

 ### Jayme Klein :snake:
-I'm a passionate full-stack software developer with 3 years of professional experience and a deep love for Python.
-I enjoy building innovative solutions, whether by creating new projects from scratch or contributing to existing open-source initiatives
+Passionate full-stack software developer with 3 years of professional experience and a deep love for Python.<br>

-In addition to my development skills, I’m committed to making software more accessible by contributing to translations.
+I enjoy building innovative solutions - whether creating projects from scratch, contributing to open-source, or using my skills to combat phishing scams by disrupting fraudulent operations.
+In addition to my development work, I'm committed to making technology more accessible through translations and safer through cybersecurity awareness.<br>

-My interest in technology began at the age of 7, which eventually led me to pursue a degree in Computer Science at a Brazilian federal institution and transition into a full-time software development career. <br>
+My interest in technology began at age 7, leading me to pursue Computer Science at a Brazilian federal institution and transition into full-time software development. <br>
 ___
 #### Most Used Tech ✏️